Studio One Presentation Best Practices

 Audio and Tone

-What happens if my file doesn’t save to my flash drive or Kaltura?
+What happens if my file doesn’t save to my flash drive or cloud storage?

 Don’t panic!
-The One Button Studio saves all video files locally to the Mac mini in the kiosk.
+Studio One saves all video files locally to the Mac mini in the kiosk and to SharePoint.
 Please ask a Media Commons consultant, campus librarian or local IT for help retrieving your recording.

 Presentations